cyrus2281/go-lang-course/complete-go.md

    ```

 In this example:

 - `Multiply` is exported and can be used in `main.go`.
 - `divide` is unexported and cannot be used outside `mathlib`.

 #### Conclusion

 - **Packages** organize code and facilitate reusability.
 - **Exported** identifiers start with uppercase letters and are accessible outside the package.
 - The **main** function is the entry point of executable programs.
 - The **init** function runs automatically to initialize the package.

 ### Section 6: Naming Conventions in Go

+This section will only focus on naming conventions in Go.
+All new concepts (variables, functions, structs, etc) will be covered in details in the upcoming sections.

 Naming conventions are essential in Go for maintaining readability, understanding, and maintaining code consistency.
 Go emphasizes simplicity, and its naming conventions reflect that philosophy.
 Following these conventions ensures your code is clear and readable by other developers.